ruffle-rs/ruffle-android/README.md

   - How well this works depends on the application opening the file, but it "should work most of the time"
 - [X] Figure out why videos are not playing (could be a seeking issue)
   - The video decoder features weren't enabled on `ruffle_core`...
+- [X] Sign the APK
+  - Using a very simple key for now, with just my name in it
-- [ ] Support for 32-bit ARM phones
+- [X] Support for 32-bit ARM phones
   - Untested, but should work in theory
 - [ ] Unbreak the regular build on CI
   - No longer relevant after the repo split